Open-source multi-agent AI for theorists

 You direct an orchestrator.
-It delegates to specialist agents that search real databases, compute in Wolfram, prove in Lean 4 — and hand back every change as a diff you approve.
-In VS Code, its forks, and the terminal.
+It delegates to specialist agents that search real databases, compute in Wolfram, prove in Lean 4, and hand back every change as a diff you approve.
+Open source under Apache 2.0, in VS Code, its forks, and the terminal.

 $ npm install -g @texra-ai/cliDefinition 1.An Erdös-RényiErdős–Rényi random graph G(n, p) is a graph on n vertices where each posible edgepossible edge {u, v} is included with probability pindependent, independently of all other edges.